Ebad574/Ebad574/README.md

 - ### Version Control:
 Git, GitHub
 - ### Research and Analysis:
-Data collection, statistical analysis, report writing
+Data collection and statistical analysis

 ## What I’m Working On
 - Building my GitHub profile with good version control practices